Tomás Alem and Bernardo Uzeda of Aura Post Break Down the Sound Design of ‘The Children of the Church Steps’

 Tomás: Yeah, that’s a really interesting question because we did many original recordings for this project.
 And there were challenges.
 We had to cut a few elements from what we recorded.
 For example, the city downtown today has a train that wasn’t there years ago, and it has a unique bell, so that sound got into the dialogue and the production sound.

 So we had to take these more obvious elements, accept them, and make some concessions because the series had to do it.
 It’s not 100%.
 It’s not like a documentary.
-Real citizens will know every aspect of the place better.
+Rio citizens will know every aspect of the place better.
 The Candelaria Church is very famous here.
 It’s suffered a lot of transformations in 30 years from 30 years ago.
 But we had to make some concessions.
 Of course, authenticity is also a concern.

 Interview With Children Of The Church Steps Sound Designers Tomas And Bernardo Candelaria Church